joshre-ms/azure-gallery/README.md

 * `dataDisksCount`
 Optional.
 A JSON string to indicate the number of data disks the VM image contains.
 This is used by the portal to filter out VM sizes that support fewer data disks than the VM image requires.
 If `imageType` is `OSImage`, this value is ignored.

-* `mediaName`
-Required.
-A JSON string that is the `Name` value of an Operating System Image ([OS Image](http://msdn.microsoft.com/library/azure/jj157191.aspx)) or Virtual Machine Image ([VM Image](http://msdn.microsoft.com/library/azure/dn499770.aspx)).
-Ensure that your image is published and replicated before adding a package manifest that references it.

 * `os`
 Required.
 A JSON string that denotes the platform of the image specified in `mediaName`.
 The only valid values are `Windows` and `Linux`.